CSDotNET0211/TetrioVirtualEnvironment/README.md

 - ○ Blitz
 - ○ TETRA LEAGUE
 - ○ Custom game
-- ○ One or Two players in game.
+- ○ ~2 players in game.
 - × Custom constants such as combo-table, board-size, tetromino shape

 supported version is from alpha to v16